 My role involves working on a rota system which means I work a pattern of days, nights and weekends.
 On regular evenings throughout the month, I also attend drill nights at Tenbury and Droitwich fire stations.

 From a nationwide perspective, I also sit on the national user group for USAR which provides national cover and resilience for any major transportation incidents or collapsed structures.

 At any given time, I can also be called to attend incidents that could include anything from water rescues and road traffic collisions to fire and animal rescues.
 I also provide availability nationally as a USAR Tactical Advisor.

 Why do you like working for HWFRS?

 I am proud to work for the fire service and enjoy feeling I make a difference to people's lives.
-My favourite part of the job is responding to incidents as each one is different and I always have to in problem solving mode.
-I also really enjoy all the components of running a station, from the people to all the day-to-day activities that are involved.
+My favourite part of the job is responding to incidents as each one is different and I always have to be in problem solving mode.
+I also really enjoy all of the components of running a station, from the people to all the day-to-day activities that are involved.

 How do you play a part in Saving More Lives?